2007 Carbon Dioxide Fact Sheet

 World

-Global emissions of carbon dioxide from the three fossil fuels increased 2.79% in 2007 compared to 2.54% in 2006.
-The total primary energy consumption (excluding biomass and non-commercial forms of energy as is the practice in the Review again rose 2.4% as it did in 2006.
-The fossil fuels accounted for 88.0% of the world's total primary energy consumption in 2007, as compared to 87.8% in 2006.
+Global emissions of carbon dioxide from the three fossil fuels decreased -1.35% in 2009 as compared to an increase of +1.78% in 2008 as a result of the severe recession of the period.
+The total primary energy consumption (excluding biomass and non-commercial forms of energy as is the practice up to now in the Review) fell -1.1% in 2009 as compared to an increase of +1.4% in 2008.
+The fossil fuels accounted for 87.9% of the world's total primary energy consumption in 2009, as compared to 88.2% in 2008.

 Canada and other Industrialized Countries

-Though a member of the EU, France is listed separately because of the importance of nuclear power in that country which provided 76.8% of the electrical generation in 2007.
-Nuclear energy accounted for 39.1% of the primary energy supply on the fuel input calculation basis used in the Review.
-French emissions decreased - 2.30% in 2007.
+Though a member of the EU, France is listed separately because of the importance of nuclear power in that country which accounted for 75.2% of the electrical generation in 2009.
+Nuclear energy supplied 38.4% of the primary energy supply on the fuel input calculation basis used in the Review.
+French emissions decreased -4.66% in 2009.
 In Canada and France, natural gas is a larger source of carbon dioxide emissions than coal and, in the eastern group of nations, emissions from this convenient fuel are greater than from either oil or coal.

 Country/